PUC-DISCIPLINAS/chat-multicast-java-ianbandrade/README.md

 ## About

-There is a simple Multicast Chat program
+There is a simple Multicast Chat application

 ## Techs